sunfishcode/wasm-reference-manual/WebAssembly.md

     - If a `maximum` size is present, it is required to be at least the `minimum` size.
-    - If a `maximum` size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an [iPTR].
+    - If a `maximum` size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an [varuPTR].

-> The validation rules here specifically avoid requiring the size in bytes of any linear memory to be representable as an [iPTR].
+> The validation rules here specifically avoid requiring the size in bytes of any linear memory to be representable as a [varuPTR].
 For example a 32-bit linear-memory address space could theoretically be resized to 4 GiB if the implementation has sufficient resources; the index of every byte would be addressable, even though the total number of bytes would not be.